This Page was last updated on 5th May 2021

 Plunger’s Last Case

-101 pages – Black and White
+101 pages – Black and White – Not currently available

 In which Charlotte appears somewhat bewildered in the 1970’s.
 The usual sort of thing, including a secret government plot, a huge floating city and the Great God Fantog.
 Plunger’s last case is a pretty spectacular one.